 In short, there’ s a lot of steel on the Ruger GP100 for just the .44 Spl. cartridge, just about as much as there is on my Model 29.
 Of course, I really did this just as an experiment.
 Unless and until there is an approved loading beyond the current SAAMI specs for this revolver, there’s no need to push it.
 If you want a .44 Magnum, buy one.

 Ruger put together a great gun.
 The GP100 is no exception.
 It’s built like a tank, and remains one of the easiest revolvers to disassemble and maintain (although most of users never need to).
-The five-shot GP100 in .44 Special would make a great all around revolver for a whole lot of people.
+The five-shot GP100 in .44 Special would make a great all-around revolver for a whole lot of people.
 It’s comfortable to shoot, not too big and provides plenty of punch with a variety of loads.
-For the hand loader, it’s absolutely ideal.
+For those who love handloads it’s absolutely ideal.

 Model Number: 1761 Caliber: 44 Special